DebaniC17/CapstoneTwo_TheDeli/readme.md

 ## Features
 - **Receipt generator** : Saves an order receipt to a folder based on current date and time.
+- **Customize sandwich** : Add extra meat, undo toasted on signature sandwiches, remove/add toppings
+- **Start new order** : In the checkout menu, the user can choose to completely start a new order from scratch

 ## Project Layout